MaWe88/CYD-External-Display-for-Bitaxe/README.md

 Welcome to the Bitaxe Monitor Project!
 This custom UI allows you to monitor your Bitcoin mining hardware (Bitaxe) on a CYD 2432S028R board using an ESP32 microcontroller.
 Follow this guide to set up and deploy the project with ease.

 ---
+## What's New in Version 3.0

+- **Only one file** for Single and Multi Device, with all new features from 2.1.
+- **Combined Hashrate** Option for displaying your total mining power from all devices. **Blockchance per Year** is also combined with that option

+  ---

 ## What's New in Version 2.1

 ### WiFiManager and Custom Display Settings